veracity/veracity-documentation/sections/dataplatform/storage/datasets.md

 ```csharp
 var(sasToken, requestId) = await ingestDataSetHandler.GetSASToken(token, workspaceId, apiKey);
 ```
-The request id can be used to receive the status of the ingest job (see seperate endpoint)
+The request id can be used to receive the status of the ingest job (see step 4)

 [!Note]
 If DataLakeDirectoryClient can not be used, you would need the blob SAS token